chrisjsewell/PyGauss/docs/source/install.rst

     conda install -c https://conda.binstar.org/cjs14 -n pg_env pygauss

-The Hard Way (Windows)
+Windows
 ~~~~~~~~~~~~~~~~~~~~~~

-There is currently no pygauss conda distributable for Windows or for
+There is currently no pygauss Conda distributable for Windows or for
 chemlab, which has C-extensions that need to be built using a compiler.
-Therefore it will need to be cloned from GitHub. the extensions built,
+Therefore chemlab will need to be cloned from GitHub, its extensions built,
-dependancies installed and finally installed.
+dependancies installed and finally install pygauss.

 ::